qiskit-community/mapomatic/README.md

 ```python
 [3, 5, 8]
 ```
-While it did not make a difference in this example, it is valuable to have the option ti give each collision a weight.
-This will becomes especially important for larger, more complicated circuits or for very strong and harmful frequency collisions.
+While it did not make a difference in this example, it is valuable to have the option to give each collision a weight.
+This might become especially important for larger, more complicated circuits or for very strong and harmful frequency collisions.
 We can also slightly change the method by which the score is evaluated.
 The standard value of the keywordargument of the `best_fc_mapping` function is `method=1`.
 By changing it to `method=2`, we change to a slightly modified cost function.
 When using the second method for the cost function
 ```python
 mm.detect_fc.best_fc_mapping(scores,collision_dict,0.01,weight=weights_cairo,method=2)